 We may earn revenue from product links on this page and participate in affiliate programs.
 Learn More ›

-The Brownells BRN-180 is an awesome combination of a classic and modern design coming together.
+The Brownells BRN-180 is a fantastic combination of classic and modern design.

-The premise of the BRN-180 is to modernize the AR180 that was released in the 1960s and release it with upgrades from the lessons learned from the AR platform over the years.
+The premise of the BRN-180 is to modernize the AR180, released in the 1960s, and equip it with upgrades informed by lessons learned from the AR platform over the years.

-The BRN 180 was created by Brownells with the help of PWS and FM Products.
-It’s pretty obvious that PWS brought its experience with piston systems to the BRN-180.
+Brownells developed the BRN 180 in collaboration with PWS and FM Products.
+PWS brought its experience with piston systems to the BRN-180.

 While FM Products likely is the company making the lowers and/or uppers.
-The concept of the AR180 dates back to the 1960s and was originally the Armalite 180.
+The concept of the AR180 dates back to the 1960s, when it was initially known as the Armalite 180.

 The Brownells BRN-180 takes the modern AR-15 style lower and pairs with with a PWS Short stroke gas system and all of the advancements of the last 60 years.

-The BRN-180 is an interesting product in that you can buy just the upper and slap it on any AR-15 mil-spec lower and you’re off to the races or you can buy the Bronwells specific lower and put the BRN-180 upper on it.
+The BRN-180 is an interesting product in that you can buy just the upper and slap it on any AR-15 mil-spec lower and you’re off to the races, or you can buy the Brownells-specific lower and put the BRN-180 upper on it.

 Time to dive into the upper and what makes it unique.

-I’m going to run down the upper muzzle to butt.
+I’m going to run down the upper muzzle to the butt.

 The muzzle break on this gun isn’t a standard A2 muzzle device, which is a nice touch.
 The coating matches the rest of the gun and is well done.